 Address & Contact

-High season: from April 21st to October 19th
+High Travel Season: from April 21st to October 19th

-Low season: from October 20th to the next April 20th
+Low Travel Season: from October 20th to the next April 20th

 Jokhang temple is located in the old City of Lhasa, it is recommended to use public transportation to reach this site